IsThisApple/ADO_T02_Team2/Creating Database/Code Explanations.md

 The following .ipynb files stored here are the 4 new tables created for the new database.
-Since the database is meant to be built for helping the data analyst in F1, we need to create a new database to change data processing systems from Online Transactional Processing (OLTP) to Online Analytical Processing (OLAP).
-We created the tables by joining tables from the original database.
+Since the database is meant to be built for helping the data analysts in F1, we need to create a new database to change data processing systems from Online Transactional Processing (OLTP) to Online Analytical Processing (OLAP).
+These new tables were created by joining tables from the original database.

 Driver Table: